 Not everyone owns a pc but most android user wishes to build or port roms, those who have pc they can build or port roms very easy but what about them who don’t have pc?
-Now it is possible our hardworking devlopers in XDA have released some tools that can do the same as the pc one.
-This article covers all the essential steps required to port roms.
-Please note that this article only cover porting roms not building roms from source and building roms without pc is currently impossible and steps listed below only explains system and kernel extracting, repacking procedure not full guide to port roms because some files vary in different devices.
+Now it is possible our hardworking developers in XDA have released some tools that can do the same as the pc one.
+This article covers all the essential steps that are required to port roms.
+Please note that this article only covers porting roms not building roms from source and building roms from source without pc is currently impossible and steps listed below only explains system and kernel extracting, repacking procedure and not a full guide to port roms because some files vary in different devices.
 Let’s start with identifying the terms!

 What is porting roms?